 If a true match is identified and the news/information is considered adverse (e.g., money laundering/financial crime offenses), write-ups should include indicating that the news is considered adverse and documented as part of the Case.

-The Investigator will save the LexisNexis file with dispositions as “[Focal Entity Name_LexisNexis Search Results_[DD,MM,YYYY].
+The Investigator will save the LexisNexis file with dispositions as “[LexisNexis Search Results (Document Description)_Focal Entity Name_ _[MM.DD.YYYY].

 Upon reviewing applicable screening results for the Focal Entities, the Investigator will provide summary disposition in “Focal Entity Screening Results” (e.g., true match, false positive)